Sep

 The Aural Histories project investigates the architectural and acoustical evolution of religious buildings in Coventry, with a specific focus on Holy Trinity Church and St. Mary’s Guildhall between 1451 and 1652.
 This study contrasts the historical structures with their present-day counterparts.
 Utilising period-specific music performed by expert musicians on historically recreated instruments, the project captures and renders these performances in binaural audio, offering an immersive auditory experience that reflects the acoustic properties of the original architectural environments.

-Talk 3 (Carlo Harvey)
+Talk 3 (Mattia Colombo)

 This talk will present a concise overview of recent advancements in computer vision and acoustic material classification, focusing on identifying frequency-dependent absorption coefficients for augmented reality sound rendering.
 This talk will highlight innovative pipelines integrating vision-based systems to enhance audio experiences, automate material tagging, and improve acoustic realism in virtual environments.
 Discover how these cutting-edge techniques influence user perception and task performance in AR applications.